UFE Treatment in Kansas City, Kansas

 How to Prepare for Uterine Fibroid Embolization

-If your gynecologist has determined that you have uterine fibroids, consider uterine fibroid embolization.
+If your gynecologist has determined that you have uterine fibroids, uterine fibroid embolization may be an effective treatment option.
 Many women choose to have this procedure performed due to its minimally invasive nature.
 To see if this is the right option for you, please call our team of fibroid treatment specialists at (913) 588-1030.